QiBeichun/beichun_qi.github.io/_posts/2017-7-26-contact-information.markdown

 Tel: +86 13349923297

-School of Mechanical and Electronic Engineering
+School of Mechanical and Electronic Engineering,

-Wuhan University of Technology
+Wuhan University of Technology,

 City of Wuhan, Hubei Province, China